Load pocket

-A load pocket is an area of electric grid (typically small) that has limited ability to import electricity due to either very high concentration of demand or insufficient transmission capabilities ("intra-zonal congestion") and therefore cannot be entirely provided with power without participation of local electricity generation providers.
+A load pocket is an area of electric grid (typically small) that has limited ability to import electricity due to either very high concentration of demand or insufficient transmission capabilities (transmission congestion) and therefore cannot be entirely provided with power without participation of local electricity generation providers.
 A typical load pocket includes a major city (e.g., New York City, San Francisco, San Diego in the US).
 Load pocket's existence usually indicates difficulties with building of either new generation or new transmission, or both due to the area constraints or political pressure and despite the pocket being an attractive place for investment (market congestion pricing strongly incentivizes new generation inside the pocket).
 The load pockets represent a problem for the deregulated electricity markets, as in the absence of regulation the captive customers are forced to accept the prices set by the local providers.

 Effect on restructured energy markets

-In the restructured electricity markets load pockets create a new problem absent in the "traditional" (vertically integrated) electricity markets: maintaining enough transmission/generation capacity for a competitive market to work is prohibitively inefficient, so local generators might gain oligopolic market power and ability control prices, especially at peak load or during an outage at a large generation facility.
+In the restructured electricity markets load pockets create a new problem absent in the "traditional" (vertically integrated) electricity markets: maintaining enough transmission/generation capacity for a competitive market to work is prohibitively inefficient, so local generators might gain oligopolic market power and ability to control prices, especially at peak load or during an outage at a large generation facility.
 This makes withholding capacity to artificially create an electricity shortage rational, forcing introduction of price caps by the regulation authority.
 The caps in turn can create a missing money problem.

 Load pockets provide good examples of market friction: